Psychoplastogen

-Psychoplastogens, also known as neuroplastogens, are a group of small molecule drugs that produce rapid and sustained effects on neuronal structure and function, intended to manifest therapeutic benefit after a single administration.
+Psychoplastogens, also known as plastogens (categorically) or neuroplastogens (nonhallucinogenic plastogens), are a group of small-molecule drugs that produce rapid and sustained effects on neuronal structure and function, intended to manifest therapeutic benefit after a single administration.

-Several existing psychoplastogens have been identified and their therapeutic effects demonstrated; several are presently at various stages of development as medications including ketamine, MDMA, scopolamine, and the serotonergic psychedelics, including LSD, psilocin (the active metabolite of psilocybin), DMT, and 5-MeO-DMT.
+Existing psychoplastogens with demonstrated therapeutic effects include ketamine, MDMA, scopolamine, and the serotonergic psychedelics, including LSD, psilocin (the active metabolite of psilocybin), DMT, and 5-MeO-DMT.

-Compounds of this sort are being explored as therapeutics for a variety of brain disorders including depression, addiction, and PTSD.
+Such compounds are under development for brain disorders, including depression, addiction, and PTSD.
 The ability to rapidly promote neuronal changes via mechanisms of neuroplasticity was recently discovered as the common therapeutic activity and mechanism of action.

-Etymology and nomenclature
+Etymology

-The term psychoplastogen comes from the Greek roots psych- (mind), -plast (molded), and -gen (producing) and covers a variety of chemotypes and receptor targets.
-It was coined by David E. Olson in collaboration with Valentina Popescu, both at the University of California, Davis.
+The term psychoplastogen comes from the Greek roots psych- (mind), -plast (molded), and -gen (producing), and covers a variety of chemotypes and receptor targets.
+It was coined by David E. Olson in collaboration with Valentina Popescu, both at the University of California, Davis in their 2018 publication.

-The term neuroplastogen is sometimes used as a synonym for psychoplastogen, especially when speaking to the biological substrate rather than the therapeutic.
+The term neuroplastogen is used as a synonym for certain types of plastogens, especially when speaking to the biological effects.
+This term is used to describe nonhallucinogenic plastogens, and delineates those compounds that promote rapid, sustained, structural plasticity without the mind-altering effects of the psychoplastogens.

-Recently, zelquistinel, a synaptic plasticity-enhancing NMDA receptor modulator, has also been identified as a neuroplastogen, owing to its rapid onset and sustained duration of action after just one administration.
-Zelquistinel because of its sustained duration of action has been described as having "event-driven pharmacology" a term originally used to describe targeted protein degraders.

 Chemistry

-Psychoplastogens come in a variety of chemotypes and chemical families, but, by definition, are small-molecule drugs.
+Plastogens come in a variety of chemotypes and chemical families, but, by definition, are small-molecule drugs.
 Ketamine has been described as, "the prototypical psychoplastogen".